seamplex/feenox/doc/srs.markdown

 both reference and tutorial purposes.
 Other forms of simplified documentation such as quick reference cards or video tutorials are not mandatory but highly recommended.
-Since the tool should be extendable (sec.
-2.6), there should be a separate development manual covering the programming design and implementation, explaining how to extend the code and how to add new features.
-Also, as non-trivial mathematics which should be verified (sec.
-4.4) are expected, a thorough explanation of what equations are taken into account and how they are solved is required.
+Since the tool should be extendable ([@sec:extensibility]), there should be a separate development manual covering the programming design and implementation, explaining how to extend the code and how to add new features.
+Also, as non-trivial mathematics which should be verified ([@sec:verification]) are expected, a thorough explanation of what equations are taken into account and how they are solved is required.

 It should be possible to make the full documentation available online in a way that it can be both printed in hard copy and accessed easily from